DuckTales (2017 TV series): Video on demand

-The first and second season have been released on Disney+ since its launch, but users have noted episodes being out of order.
+The first and second seasons have been released on Disney+ since its launch, but users have noted episodes being out of order.
 The series had its episodes arranged in the proper order on June 26, 2020.
 The entire third season was released on Disney+ on April 30, 2021.

 Reception

 Critical reception

 The review aggregator website Rotten Tomatoes reports an approval rating of 100% based on 12 reviews, with an average rating of 9/10.
 The website's critical consensus reads, "Highly energetic, distinctively designed, and attuned to its nostalgia, this update to a Disney animated classic is far bolder than its predecessor."